mhe/mqtt2influxdb/README.md

 ## Building & installing ##

 First make sure you have setup your [Go](https://golang.org) environment.
-After having setup your $GOPATH you can do a
+After having setup your `$GOPATH` you can do a

     go get github.com/mhe/mqtt2influxdb

-to install a mqtt2influxdb binary in your $GOPATH/bin.
+to install a mqtt2influxdb binary in your `$GOPATH/bin`.

-Alternatively you can clone this repository somewhere (for example in your $GOPATH/src) and install the dependencies
+Alternatively you can clone this repository somewhere (for example in your `$GOPATH/src`) and install the dependencies

     cd mqtt2influxdb
     go get ...